lvan-gef/codam-header/README.md

 Insert Header

-This function inserts the header into the current buffer if it is not already present. require('codam-header').insert()
+This function inserts the header into the current buffer if it is not already present.<br/>
+require('codam-header').insert()

 Update Header

-This function updates the header with the current date and other details if it is already present in the buffer. require('codam-header').update()
+This function updates the header with the current date and other details if it is already present in the buffer.<br/>
+require('codam-header').update()